JeremieDemas/NFT-collection-template/README.md

 npm install
 ```

-2. Write your contract into the "contracts" folder.
+2. Create the "contracts" folder into the root folder and write your contract into it.

 3. Create a new ".env" file into the root folder of the project.